avive/wasm_on_the_blockchain/README.md

 - Spark collaboration on common cross-project VM and dev workflows specs
 - Share learnings and resources between projects

+## CONFIRMED TALKS AND HANDS-ON HACKING SESSIONS
+- Wasmer.io: a wasm runtime for blockchains
+- Parity: Requirements for a wasm execution engine from blockchain perspective and the lightbeam wasm compiler
+- EWASM: project vision, status, plan and challenges
+- Mozilla: WASM beyond the browser and WASI

 ## TARGET AUDIENCE
 Technical people working on blockchain smart contracts projects or on WASM runtimes, compilers and dev tools.